gaojiawei321/Mars_iono_3D_current_line/README.md

  # Coordinates

-  to do
+See the paper for more details.

   # Requirements

-  This code is compatible with Windows and Mac operating systems, with matlab installed.
+  This code is compatible with Windows and Mac operating systems, with Matlab installed.

   # Results

-  Just run the example_1.m in Matlab, you will get a
+  Just run the Figure.m in Matlab, and you will get the output fig. Note that large files are not uploaded (It is so big..
+MAVEN_4s_q_2023.mat is about 10.04 GB), load the .mat in

   # License